Code-Institute-Submissions/Living-Ocean-ms1/README.md

 ### Content
 * Inspiration for the callout jumbotron came from Bootstrapping Your Next Big Idea mini project, Code Institute Full Stack Developer course

+### Media
+* All photos used across the website have been sourced from either unsplash or pexels